Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: The trisecant flop and the extremal congruence contraction

 This result and the previous analysis motivate the next definition.

 \begin{defin}{\rm ({\bf Expected trisecant behaviour}) Let $S\subset\p^5$ be an irreducible non degenerate projective surface.
-If $\Al^3S$ is of pure dimension two and every irreducible component is generically reduced, then $S\subset\p^5$ is said to have the {\it expected trisecant behaviour}.} \end{defin}
+If $\dim(\Trisec(S))=3$ and if every irreducible component of $\Al^3S$ of dimension two, whose trisecant lines describe an irreducible component of $\Trisec(S)$ of dimension three, is generically reduced (and hence generically smooth), then $S\subset\p^5$ is said to have the {\it expected trisecant behaviour.}